 Getting Started with the Software using an Example – Price Tags with Barcodes

-This guide introduces you step by step to Barcode Forge and demonstrates how to print price tags with additional elements such as barcodes and product images.
+This guide introduces you step by step to Barcode Forge and uses a real-life example to show you how to use the software to print price tags with additional elements such as barcodes and product images.

 Price tags need price information, which is currently missing – let's add it in the next step.